-Please Note: For purposes of this memo, the "Empire Plan" includes the Excelsior Plan unless otherwise noted, and references to the Social Security Administration (SSA) include the Railroad Retirement Board (RRB).
+Please Note: For purposes of this memo, references to the Social Security Administration (SSA) include the Railroad Retirement Board (RRB).

 POLICY:

 This policy is specific to Empire Plan members, as EBD does not have the authority to hold a NYSHIP HMO member harmless for failure to enroll in or maintain Medicare enrollment.